oliviodare/cv/index.md

 ## Education
 ### PhD Candidate in Philosophy (Université catholique de Louvain)
 - FNRS Aspirant Doctoral Fellow (4-year fully funded scholarship).
-- Diss.: "Many Forests, Convergent Politics.
-Forest Genetics, Terrestrial Ecology, and the Environmentalist Movement in the Making of Spanish Contemporary Democracy (1943–2007)".
+- Diss.: "Politicised Sciences.
+Forest Genetics, Terrestrial Ecology, and Environmental Activism in the Making of Spanish Contemporary Democracy (1943–2003)".

 ### MSc in History and Philosophy of Science, Cum Laude (Utrecht University, 2020)
 - Diss.: "To be a molecular scientist.
 The negotiation of epistemic and social virtues in 1970s *Nature*’s marketplace".